rossumai/university/docs/learn/netsuite/import-configuration.md

 :::warning

 Rossum's team of Solution Architects is typically needed for large NetSuite imports and recoveries.
-Consider contacting [Rossum Sales](https://rossum.ai/form/contact/) department or Rossum Support team.
+Consider contacting [Rossum Sales](https://rossum.ai/form/contact/) or Rossum Support team if you need help.

 :::